 already held positive discussions) with the aim of negotiating the terms of a

-mutually acceptable contract.
 In 1982 the Tetterode squatters

 had become a legal ‘Collective’ properly constituted with director,

-secretary: the “Vereniging Ruimschoots” (loose translation:
+treasurer and secretary: the “Vereniging Ruimschoots” (loose translation:

-Lots’) - as this collective entity they “paid
+‘Collective Lots and Lots’) - as this collective entity they “paid

-represented themselves”.
+electricity bills and represented themselves”.
 In 1986 a contract between

-the ‘Collective Lots and
+Het Oosten and the ‘Collective Lots and Lots’ was successfully

-signed - to meet its requirements the Collective’s structure
+negotiated and signed - to meet its requirements the Collective’s structure

 had been revised to include in its terms the whole building and

-whether resident or renters of work-space - from then on the occupation of
+each tenant, whether resident or renters of work-space - from then on the occupation of

 Tetterode is a normal residency.
 The parties decided on a ‘Casco rent model’

-- ‘casco’ (a ship’s ‘hull’) here refers to the basic carcass of the
+(‘casco’ (a ship’s ‘hull’) here refers to the basic carcass of the

 building: structural walls, roof, foundations, floors, electricity supply from

-street to meter: the Collective would rent Tetterode’s ‘casco’ from Het
+street to meter), the Collective would rent Tetterode’s ‘casco’ from Het

-(with City finance of 2·4 million Guilders) would renovate and
+Oosten (for 264,000 Guilders per year reviewed every 15 years) and Het Oosten (with City finance of 2·4 million Guilders) would renovate and

 planning independence.
-The casco scheme was considered “ideal for young
+The Casco scheme was considered “ideal for young

 low-income resourceful self-help people” [1].
-The renovation was not only

 expensive for the City but also for the tenants of the Collective - its new